FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 1.md

 ---
 Course: GEETHIC
-Topic: Ethics - Basic Concepts and Issues
+Topic: Ethics and the Moral Person
 Linked_Tests:
+- Quiz 1
 Status: Done
 References used:
   - Ethics - Theories and Applications (Chapter 1)